david-04/shortycut/src/docs/installation.md

 After installing ShortyCut, you need to add your own links and keywords.
 This is done by editing `shortcuts.js` in the `data` folder.
 See "[Shortcut syntax](shortcut-syntax.md)" for details.

-In order to use the keywords, you also need to make them available in your browser.
-The easiest way is to pin ShortyCut's homepage, but other methods are available, too.
+To use the keywords, you also need to make them available in your browser.
+The easiest way is to pin ShortyCut's homepage, but other methods are available as well.
 See "[Browser integration](browser-integration.md)" for details.

 ShortyCut can be customized by editing `settings.js` in the `data` folder.
 This includes enabling and disabling features as well as tweaking the way shortcuts are defined.
 See "[Configuration](configuration.md)" for details.